Last updated Saturday 16th January 2021

 - Clinically extremely vulnerable people are strongly discouraged from attending church at this time.

-The church buildings are closed, but the Church, the Body of Christ, His people are very much in business!
+The church buildings are currently closed for public worship. closed, but the Church, the Body of Christ, His people are very much in business!

 Church Online (Go)